Walnuts are packed with lots of antioxidants, protein, fibre and healthy fats

-The vitamins and folic acid in walnuts is beneficial in pregnancy and essential for baby’s growth.
-Folic acid in particular helps preventing birth complications like spina bifida in babies.
+The vitamins and folic acid in walnuts are beneficial in pregnancy and essential for a baby’s growth.
+Folic acid, in particular, helps to prevent birth complications like spina bifida in babies.
 It can also help in nausea which women often suffer during pregnancy.

 The fiber in walnuts helps your bowels function properly and improve the health of the digestive system.

-The antioxidants and other vitamins help delaying skin ageing and keeping the skin moisturized.
+The antioxidants and other vitamins help to delay skin ageing and keeping the skin moisturized.
 Walnuts are also used in powder form in various skin scrubs as they exfoliate the skin well without drying it.

 Just like skin, walnuts provide benefits to the hair as well.
-This is due to the presence of biotin in them which prevents hair fall and also strengthens them.
-Walnut oil is considered to be helpful in reducing dandruff and promote scalp health.
+This is due to the presence of biotin in them which prevent hair fall and also strengthens them.
+Walnut oil is considered to help reduce dandruff and promote scalp health.

 So how many walnuts should one have?
 Well, if you are proven allergic to walnuts then the answer is zero!
 Otherwise, one can have about 7 whole nuts or an ounce in a day.

 Many believe soaking the walnuts overnight is more beneficial than eating them as it is.
-This is because of the fact that walnuts contain phytates, which makes it difficult to digest.
+This is because walnuts contain phytates, which makes them difficult to digest.
 By soaking them, the phytates content is reduced making them easy for your gut and help absorption of essential nutrients.

-Making walnuts a part of your daily diet is essential to reap the benefits of them, but the quantity should be kept in mind.
+Making walnuts a part of your daily diet is essential to reap their benefits, but the quantity should be kept in mind.
 Have them in any form you like, raw or roasted, salted or unsalted!